The Washington Center's Three-Part Program: More Than Just an Internship!

 - Fully-furnished 4-person apartments, 2 bedrooms, 2 bathrooms

-- Fully-equipped kitchens with granite countertops and full-sized appliances, including dishwashers and microwave ovens, as well as cooking and eating utensils
+- Fully-equipped kitchens with granite countertops and full-sized appliances, including dishwashers and microwave ovens, as well as all cooking and eating utensils

 - Individually controlled heating and air conditioning units